Celeritas 0.7.0-dev.127+develop.e63889793

 RAII wrapper for a tracing session.

 Constructors will only configure and initialize the session.
-It needs to be started explicitly by calling TracingSession::start Only a single tracing mode is supported.
+Only a single tracing mode is supported.
 If you are only interested in application-level events (ScopedProfiling and trace_counter), then the in-process mode is sufficient and is enabled by providing the trace data filename to the constructor.
 When using in-process tracing, the buffer size can be configured by setting CELER_PERFETTO_BUFFER_SIZE_MB.

 If no filename is provided, start a system tracing session which records both application-level events and kernel events.
 Root privilege and Linux ftrace https://kernel.org/doc/Documentation/trace/ftrace.txt are required.
 To start the system daemons using the perfetto backend, see https://perfetto.dev/docs/quickstart/linux-tracing#capturing-a-trace